fengyj/blog/source/_posts/2016/09/coding-standard.md

 ### Enum Type
 The first choose is Enum.
 It has better performance than `string` type.
 And it supports `FlagAttribute`, you can use bit operators on Enum types.
 ### Use Constant
+The second way is to define a static class, and define many constants.
 ### Use Settings
+Use `Settings` class to instead of `AppConfig`.
+To use `AppConfig`, you
 ## Switch

 ## Use Generic Types